Zachman and TOGAF are two of the most popular frameworks that help you implement Enterprise Architecture.

 TOGAF: The Open Group Architecture Framework

 The ADM piece of TOGAF presents a process to implement the decision choices and producing the desired models.
-These steps are described as follows:
+These steps are:

-- Opportunities and Solutions: As the architectural design choices are finalized in the earlier phases, various implementation scenarios are evaluated.
+- Opportunities & solutions.
+As the architectural design choices are finalized in the earlier phases, various implementation scenarios are evaluated.
 Both technical and business aspects are considered in this assessment and an optimal tradeoff scenario is identified.

-- Architectural Change Management: In this final phase, the new change management process is defined to incorporate new changes.
+- Architectural change management.
+In this final phase, you’ll define a new change management process that incorporates new changes.